nelson-n/lmForc_helpers/README.md

-This function transforms all Forecast objects in `forcs` to a list of **h_ahead Format** Forecast objects that have homogenous `h_ahead` values. `h_ahead` values are assigned to each converted Forecast object based on the values passed by the user to the `h_aheads` argument.
+This function transforms all Forecast objects in `forcs` to a list of **h_ahead Format** Forecast objects that have homogenous `h_ahead` values. `h_ahead` values are assigned to each converted Forecast object based on the values passed to the `h_aheads` argument.
 The difference between `transform_byh()` and `convert_byh()` is that transforming automatically converts all forecasts in the list while converting only converts the forecasts specified by the user.

 ``` r
 transform_byh(forcs_time_format, h_aheads = c(1, 2, 3))